jweigelt/swbf2admin/rconserver-aspyr/README.md

 scoring, 64-event selection cap, packet byte limit, and 512-entry ring semantics remain in force.

-The update scheduler uses Galaxy's per-client CREATE acknowledgement fence.
-After an object CREATE is serialized, ordinary updates for that destination wait until its map-switch ACK/NACK arrives; a native-equivalent timeout reset prevents the fence from holding a client indefinitely.
-Unfenced clients remain eligible on every server turn, and the stock `IsPipeFull` capacity check remains active.
+The update scheduler visits every destination during each host send pass and makes sent destinations eligible again on the next server turn.
+Classic's native acknowledgement window and `IsPipeFull` capacity check remain active, so eligibility does not bypass per-client or shared-pipe backpressure.

 The infinite-sprint patch wraps only the sprint handler's roll call.
 A failed roll ends sprint only when the stock Energy state is exhausted; successful rolls